Boosting Internationally Educated Nurses’ Success in U.S. and Canadian Practice

 UWorld Nursing’s NCLEX Prep Resources

-• Our question banks (QBanks) include evolving case studies and practice questions designed to closely resemble the NCLEX format, which has been shown to improve student performance.6
+Resources such as UWorld provide continuous formative assessments that are highly beneficial for IENs as they prepare for the NCLEX.
+Our question banks (QBanks) include evolving case studies and practice items designed to closely resemble the exam format, which has been shown to improve student performance.13

-Our QBanks specifically cater to this need by providing NCLEX-style questions and detailed answer explanations crafted by practicing nurse educators.
-Internal data suggests that this evidence-based approach, utilizing NCLEX-style content, enhances students' clinical understanding.
+These QBanks specifically cater to this need by providing NCLEX-style items and detailed answer explanations crafted by practicing nurse educators.
+Internal data suggests that using NCLEX-style content enhances students' clinical understanding.

-• Evidence-based, culturally sensitive content that aligns with national clinical standards
+• Evidence-based, unbiased content that aligns with national clinical standards

 • Exam items created by practicing nurse educators from across the U.S. and Canada